How to stay safe in North Macedonia while living and working there and what UK benefits you're entitled to.

 Importing medication is subject to issuing a special license issued by the Bureau for Drugs (Ministry of Health of the Republic of North Macedonia).
 This does not apply for medication for personal use.

-Please check what documents you need in order to be able to bring your medication (as well as other goods) in North Macedonia on the website of Republic of North Macedonia Customs Administration.
+Please check what documents you need in order to be able to bring your medication (as well as other goods) in North Macedonia on the Republic of North Macedonia Customs Administration website.

 Returning to the UK

-If you are a retired person who has spent some time living in North Macedonia and you have decided to move back to the UK, please see the advice and fact sheet provided by Age UK.
+If you are a retired person who has spent some time living in North Macedonia and you have decided to move back to the UK, please see the advice provided by Age UK.

 Please note that this information is provided as a general guide only and is not intended to address the specific circumstances of any particular individual, neither can it be regarded as legal advice.
 Definitive information should be obtained from the authorities of North Macedonia or by consulting a suitably qualified professional.